waseempasha89/SignantHealth-Assignment/README.md

 Assignment for Signant Health has been completed and code stored in Master branch of this repository

 ## Requirements Two important things to be done before executing scripts
-1. Navigate to this folder and replace chrome driver.exe file with the version of your chrome SignantHealth-Assignment/Resources/WebUI/driver
+1. Navigate to this folder mentioned belowand replace chrome driver.exe file with the version of your chrome SignantHealth-Assignment/Resources/WebUI/driver
 2. There is Requirements.txt file please make sure softwares are installed